cheminfo/eln-docs/docs/30_structural_analysis/mass/30_check_hr_mass/README.md

 ## Introduction

-This view allows to simulate a high resolution mass spectrum from a molecular formula.
-It can also be used to get the HR mass spectrum of a peptidic or nucleic sequence.
+This view allows you to simulate a high-resolution mass spectrum from a molecular formula.
+It can also be used to get the HR mass spectrum of a peptide or nucleic acid sequence.

 ## HR mass

-It is possible to predict the mass spectrum of a molecule, by either drawing it on the left panel, entering the molecular formula, or from the peptidic or nucleic sequence that can be entered in the corresponding area.
+It is possible to predict the mass spectrum of a molecule by either drawing it on the left panel, entering the molecular formula, or entering a peptide or nucleic acid sequence in the corresponding area.
 Another possibility is to copy and paste a part of a `pdb` file that contains a sequence, this part will be automatically parsed and the sequence will be extracted.

 ![](images/nucleic.gif)